Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Int.rst

 * Efficient access: O(1) access to any value in the vector
 * Automatic cleanup: Optional garbage collection support with FLTVEC_GBC

-Float vectors are particularly useful when:
+Integer vectors are particularly useful when:

 * Managing collections of int values that may grow or shrink
 * Working with an unknown number of int values at compile time